-The livability of your chosen tent will determine how enjoyable your nights are.
+The liveability of your chosen tent will determine how enjoyable your nights are.
 Marmot Limelight and Marmot Tungsten tents provide the best of both worlds.
-They are not only lightweight but also incredibly livable.
+They are not only lightweight but also incredibly liveable.

-The Tungsten blends durability, spaciousness, and intuitive livable design creating a tent that will go with you every mile of your trip.
+The Tungsten blends durability, spaciousness, and intuitive liveable design creating a tent that will go with you every mile of your trip.

 The Limelight, on the other hand, is all about providing quick set-up and weight-minimization while ensuring a classy camping experience.

 So which one should you choose?